-Pursuant to SEC rules, McCormick intends to send a single annual report and proxy statement to any household where two or more stockholders reside unless it has received contrary instructions from the stockholders.
-This rule benefits both stockholders and McCormick.
-It eliminates unnecessary mailings delivered to your home and helps to reduce McCormick's expenses.
-Each stockholder will continue to receive a separate proxy card.
-If your household receives a single set of disclosure documents for this year, and you would prefer to receive a duplicate copy, please contact McCormick's delivery agent, Broadridge Financial Solutions, Inc., by calling its toll-free number, 800-579-1639, by sending an electronic mail message to sendmaterial@proxyvote.com, or by writing to Broadridge Financial Solutions, Inc., 51 Mercedes Way, Edgewood, NY, 11717.
+We believe this procedure eliminates unnecessary mailings delivered to your home and helps to reduce McCormick's expenses.
+However, stockholders at a shared address may revoke their consent to the householding program and receive their Notice of Internet Availability of Proxy Materials in a separate envelope, or, if they have elected to receive a full copy of our proxy materials in the mail, receive a separate copy of these materials.
+If you have elected to receive paper copies of our proxy materials and want to receive a separate copy of these materials, please contact McCormick's delivery agent, Broadridge Financial Solutions, Inc., by calling its toll-free number, 800-579-1639, by sending an electronic mail message to sendmaterial@proxyvote.com, or by writing to Broadridge Financial Solutions, Inc., 51 Mercedes Way, Edgewood, NY, 11717.
 Broadridge will provide you with a duplicate copy promptly.
 If you share an address with another McCormick stockholder and you would prefer to receive a separate set of annual disclosure documents in the future, or both of you would prefer to receive only a single set of McCormick's annual disclosure documents, please contact Broadridge Financial Solutions, Inc. at the above telephone number or address.

-Stockholder Proposals for 2024 Annual Meeting
+Stockholder Proposals for 2025 Annual Meeting

-Pursuant to SEC rules, proposals or director nominations of stockholders to be presented at the 2024 Annual Meeting must be received by the Secretary of McCormick at the Company's principal executive offices not less than 120 calendar days before February 17, 2024 (i.e., on or before October 20, 2023) to be considered for inclusion in the 2024 proxy statement.
+Pursuant to SEC rules, proposals or director nominations of stockholders to be presented at the 2025 Annual Meeting must be received by the Secretary of McCormick at the Company's principal executive offices not less than 120 calendar days before February 15, 2025 (i.e., on or before October 18, 2024) to be considered for inclusion in the 2025 proxy statement.

-Stockholders wishing to submit other proposals or director nominations at the 2024 Annual Meeting that are not to be in the proxy statement materials must deliver notice to the Secretary at the principal executive offices of McCormick no later than the close of business on the 60th day, nor earlier than the close of business on the 90th day, prior to the first anniversary of the preceding year's annual meeting (i.e., between December 29, 2023 and January 30, 2024).
+Stockholders wishing to submit other proposals or director nominations at the 2025 Annual Meeting that are not to be in the proxy statement materials must deliver notice to the Secretary at the principal executive offices of McCormick no later than the close of business on the 60th day, nor earlier than the close of business on the 90th day, prior to the first anniversary of the preceding year's Annual Meeting of Stockholders (i.e., between December 27, 2024 and January 26, 2025).
 Stockholders are also advised to review McCormick's By-Laws, which contain additional requirements with respect to advance notice of stockholder proposals and director nominations.
-In addition to satisfying the foregoing advance notice requirements under the McCormick By-Laws, to comply with the universal proxy rules under the Exchange Act, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than January 30, 2024.
+In addition to satisfying the foregoing advance notice requirements under the McCormick By-Laws, to comply with the universal proxy rules under the Exchange Act, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than January 26, 2025.

-McCormick is proud of our Purpose: To Stand Together for the Future of Flavor, which complements our vision:
+McCormick is proud of our Purpose:

+To Stand Together for the Future of FlavorTM, which complements our Vision:

-A World United by Flavor-where healthy, sustainable, and delicious go hand in hand.
+A World United by Flavor-where healthy, sustainable, and delicious go hand in handTM.